Mapungubwe National Park - Mazhou CampingPopular REVIEWED AND VERIFIED!

 The Mazhou Camp Site is situated in the Western part of Mapungubwe National Park.
 A number of types of accommodation are available in Mapungubwe including a luxurious lodge, chalets, glamping, a wilderness camp and camping, of which we went for the latter.

-The camping site has only ten stands in various sizes, allocation takes place on a first-come-first-served basis.
+Ten camping sites come in various sizes, allocation takes place on a first-come-first-served basis.
 Two toilets and two showers (supposed to be one each for males and females but we experienced very much of a unisex usage during one of our visits ), a bathroom for disabled, and shared scullery.
 Electricity, a light, braai facility and tap is at each site.
 Most sites are covered by shade but be careful as a small branch from a thorn tree fell on one of our tents and we ended up with ripped canvas (nothing duct tape can’t fix and we have been camping for more than eight years now with the same tent fixed with the same pieces of tape).
 Now here is the interesting part: this is a park with four of the Big Five- no buffalo.
 Two electrified cables about hip to chest height above ground keep elephants out.
 Anything else is most welcome to visit.

 There really is something soul-touching about Mapungubwe.
 We loved it so much during our first two night stay that we returned again for another five-night stay not long after.
 It does not have as many animals as Kruger.
 Nor vegetation.
 Nor facilities.
 There is a bare, ruggedness, so-close-to-nature-one-can-hear-the-rocks-weather-feeling.
 And that is when you can also hear your soul.
 At night the lions were roaring, in the morning we were greeted by a herd of elephant at the gate as we left camp.
 And it is hot.
 Take plenty of water if you can.